Julian Lloyd Webber: Honours and awards

 Lloyd Webber received the Crystal Award at the World Economic Forum in 1998 and a Classic FM Red Award for outstanding services to music in 2005.
 He won the Best British Classical Recording at the 1986 Brit Awards for his recording of Elgar's Cello Concerto with Sir Yehudi Menuhin and the Royal Philharmonic Orchestra.
 He was made a Fellow of the Royal College of Music in 1994 and has received honorary doctorates from the University of Hull, Plymouth University and Thames Valley University.

-He is vice president of the Delius Society and a patron of Music in Hospitals.
-He has been an ambassador for the Prince's Trust for more than thirty years and a patron of CLIC Sargent for more than thirty years.
+He is vice president of the Delius Society and a patron of Music in Hospitals and the patron of the Elgar Festival He has been an ambassador for the Prince's Trust for more than thirty years and a patron of CLIC Sargent for more than thirty years.

 In May 2001, he was granted the first busker's licence on the London Underground.

 In September 2009 he joined the board of governors of the Southbank Centre.
 He was the Foundling Museum's Handel Fellow for 2010.
 He was the only classical musician chosen to play at the 2012 Summer Olympics closing ceremony.

 On 16 April 2014 Lloyd Webber received the Incorporated Society of Musicians Distinguished Musician Award.

 Lloyd Webber was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to music.

 Personal life

 In 1974, aged 23, Lloyd Webber married Celia Ballantyne, a marriage that lasted 15 years.
-In 1989 he married Zohra Mahmoud Ghazi, a great niece of Mohammed Zahir Shah, king of Afghanistan, with whom he had a son, David.
+In 1989 he married Zohra Mahmoud Ghazi, a great niece of Mohammed Zahir Shah, king of Afghanistan, with whom he had a son.
 His third marriage was to French-Algerian Kheira Bourahla.
 In 2009 he married fellow cellist Jiaxin Cheng.
-The couple have one daughter, Jasmine Orienta.
+The couple have one daughter.

-He is a lifelong supporter of Leyton Orient football club.
+He is a lifelong supporter of Leyton Orient football club in east London.